iot2tangle/Raspberry-SenseHat/http/README.md

 git clone https://github.com/iot2tangle/Raspberry-SenseHat.git
 ```

-Head to the **http** directory and edit the **config.py** file to define your device name, which sensors you will use, the endpoint and interval.
+Head to the **Raspberry-SenseHat/http** directory and edit the **config.py** file to define your device name, which sensors you will use, the endpoint and interval.
 Here we will be using the Raspberry Pi to get the data from the Sense Hat sensors and also to send it to the Tangle so we use 127.0.0.1.
 Note that you could change this to point to a remote server running the Rust server.